kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 Databricks jobs are a way to execute code on Databricks clusters, allowing you to run data processing tasks, ETL jobs, or machine learning workflows.
 In this guide we explore the process of packaging a Kedro project and running it as a job on Databricks.

+## What are the advantages of packaging a Kedro project to run on Databricks?

 By packaging your Kedro project and running it on Databricks, you can execute your pipeline without the need for a notebook.
 This approach is particularly well-suited for production, as it provides a structured and reproducible way to run your code.
 However, it is not ideal for development, where rapid iteration is necessary.
 For guidance on developing a Kedro project for Databricks in a rapid build-test loop, see the [development workflow guide](./databricks_development_workflow.md).

 Running your packaged project as a Databricks job is very different to running it from a notebook.
 In particular, it does **not** allow you to see the log output of your project as you may be used to seeing it when running Kedro from a command line or notebook.

 Here are some typical use cases for running a packaged Kedro project as a Databricks job: